As the District continues its evolution, so too, the street signage is a matter of continual change.

-One-way streets are haphazardly marked at intersections.
-The situation is not helped by building that edge narrow sidewalks and create blind intersections.
+The situation is not helped by buildings that edge narrow sidewalks and create blind intersections.
 Taken together with the Rhode Island habit of running yellow and — not infrequently — red lights, there's rich potential for disaster.